Cyberdr8gon/coolrus/README.md

 TODO: Delete this and the text above, and describe your gem

+This is a jekyll theme I made for my portfolio/blog/personal site.
+It supports projects and blog posts.
+It is also very simple, but I like it that way!

 ## Installation

 Add this line to your Jekyll site's Gemfile: